 While for some choosing IVF with donor sperm is the only option, for others, it’s not always an easy decision to make.
 That’s why we’ll be with you every step of the way, using counselling and support networks to help you decide what’s right for you.

 Get in touch to speak to one of our dedicated Care team, who can talk you through your options.

 What does IVF with donor sperm involve?

-We’ve selected every one of our donors very carefully, and each is fully screened and registered with the Human Fertilisation and Embryology Authority (HFEA).
-All donors:
+We can arrange the shipment of your donor from a sperm bank to any Care clinic for treatment.
+We ensure all donors have been very carefully selected, and that each is fully screened and registered with the Human Fertilisation and Embryology Authority (HFEA).

 - Have no personal or family history of genetically inherited conditions